 Is Ally Invest Good for Beginners?

 Yes.
-Ally’s services and its trading platform are designed to be very user-friendly and simple to use for investors who are just getting started.
+Ally’s services and trading platform are designed to be very user-friendly and simple to use for investors who are just getting started.

 Additionally, the fact that Ally offers zero-commission stock and ETF trades along with zero-fee managed portfolios is also a plus for people who are starting to build their portfolios from scratch.